Intangible Cultural Heritage

 Recognition of ICH calls for different skills and methodologies from those required in conventional heritage conservation – working with communities to create the conditions in which cultural expressions can continue to thrive, outside of the archive and the museum.
 Listing is only the first step in the process of safeguarding, but even currently unlisted expressions can play a vital role in sustainable development, from community based tourism initiatives, to geoparks, urban regeneration, and community development projects.

-At Touch TD we have been working since 2002 with communities from the Mediterranean to Georgia, Iran and India, recording and safeguarding oral history and cultural practices, and finding innovative applications in schools, museums, tourism and cultural events.
+At Touch TD we have been working since 2002 with communities from the Mediterranean to Georgia, Iran and India, and closer to home in the UK and Channel Islands.
+Touch TD have been involved in the recording and safeguarding oral history and cultural practices, and finding innovative applications in schools, museums, tourism and cultural events.
 We can help you with:

 - Devising participative, innovative recording and safeguarding strategies